 As we look to increase diversity in research, Black and Latinx candidates are preferred and also strongly encouraged to apply.

-Applications are due on December 18, 2020, for Winter 2021 internships.
+Due to COVID-19, application submissions are accepted on a rolling basis.
+We will accept two (2) interns per quarter.
+Program time commitment is also flexible with some remote work permitted.
 Internships can be part-time or full-time for 8+ weeks.
 No prior laboratory experience is needed.
 Applicants must be US Citizens or permanent residents to be eligible, and must currently be an undergraduate student or postbaccalaureate student (within two years of graduation).
 Please see the Frequently Asked Questions to learn more about program eligibility, stipends, and application requirements.
 For updates on your application or other inquiries, please contact Takelia Walker at firstname.lastname@example.org

 Frequently Asked Questions

 How do I apply?Applicants must submit an online application.
 Application materials include (1) an application form with a 300-word brief essay and submission of two references; and (2) a resume or CV.
-Applications are due December 18, 2020, for Winter 2021 internships.
 The review committee will select finalists from the applicants and conduct a two-stage interview process.
 Applicants who are selected for interviews will receive details about the remainder of the process upon invitation.

 What are the program expectations?Interns are expected to conduct research in scientific laboratories within the Northwestern University Department of Obstetrics and Gynecology.
 Intern work schedules will be tailored to the needs of the research project(s).
 Interns working full-time will be expected to participate Monday through Friday from 9 AM to 5 PM.
 Interns working part-time will coordinate their schedules with their lab faculty director.
 The laboratory research will primarily take place in downtown Chicago (note: a hybrid model with some remote and in-person work is available due to COVID-19).
 Travel support to and from the program is not provided.